 U. S. Patent Law has maintained the first-to-invent rule.
 What this means is that the first person to conceive and reduce to practice the invention shall be entitled to the patent.
 Foreign countries rely on the first-to-file concept in issuing patent rights.
 In the case of U. S. law, the laboratory notebooks of the discoverer(s)/inventor(s) may be crucial to the overall outcome of to whom the patent is issued.
-Laboratory notebooks should be bound notebooks where corrections are readily identifiable.
-The pages of the notebooks should be signed, dated, and witnessed on a daily basis and stored in a secure location.
+Laboratory notebooks should be bound notebooks where corrections are readily stored in a secure location.
 The term of patent applications filed in recent years is twenty years from the date of application.
 The laboratory notebooks should be maintained by the University researcher at least for that period of time.
-Such notebooks shall be owned by and be the property of the Board of Regents.
+Such notebooks shall be owned by and be the property of the pagents.